iq-coryp/documentation-testing/pages/api/catalog.md

 ## Errors

-The below table may help resolve problems encountered when making calls to the Catalog API.
+The below table may help resolve problems encountered when making requests to the Catalog API.

 | Error Code | Description | How to Resolve |
 |:-----------|:------------|:---------------|